Registration Error Messages

 The following are common error messages students get when attempting to register for business classes.
 If you are getting one of these messages, the explanations below may help you to understand why:

 When a business class is closed, you cannot add that class unless you get the permission of the academic department.
 Students wanting to request a seat in a closed business class will work with the departments.
-See Department Websites: Left Column.
+See Department Websites: Left Column for instructions.
 For BUS 4000: Contact instructor

 THE COB ADVISING CENTER CANNOT OVERRIDE A CLOSED CLASS WITHOUT THE PERMISSION OF THE ACADEMIC DEPARTMENT OR REPRESENTATIVE.